JvanKatwijk/dab-cmdline/README.md

 	                         cb_data_t	// callback for dynamic labels
 	                         );

-  This handle is used to identify the library instance.
+  This handle is used to identify the library instance in the other functions defined in the API.

   The gain of the device can be set and changed to a value  in the range 0 ..
 100. The value is mapped upon an appropriate value for the device

 	void	dab_Gain	(void *handle, uint16_t);

- The function setupChannel maps the name of the channel onto a frequency for the device and prepares the device for action.
+ The function dab_Channel maps the name of the channel onto a frequency for the device and prepares the device for action.
- If the software was already running for another channel, then the thread running the software will be halter first
+ If the software was already running for another channel, then the thread running the software will be halted first.

 	bool	dab_Channel	(void *handle, std::string);

- The function runDAB will start a separate thread, running the dab decoding software at the selected channel.If DAB data, i.e. an ensemble, is found, then the function passed as callback is called with as parameter the std::list of strings, representing the names of the programs in that ensemble.
-If no data was found, the list is empty.
+ The function dab_run will start a separate thread, running the dab decoding software at the selected channel.If after some time, DAB data, i.e. an ensemble, is found, then the function passed as callback is called with the boolean parameter set to true, and the std::list of strings, representing the names of the programs in that ensemble.
+If no data was found, the boolean parameter is set to false, and the list is empty.

  Note that the thread executing the dab decoding will continue to run.

 	void	dab_run		(void *handle, cb_ensemble_t);

  With dab_Service, the user may - finally - select a program to be decoded.
-This - obviously only makes sense when there are programs and "runDAB" is still active.
+This - obviously only makes sense when there are programs and "dab_run" is still active.
 The name of the program may be a prefix of the real name, however, letter case is important.

 	bool	dab_Service	(void *handle, std::string, cb_programdata_t);